 Once logged in you will see small green edit buttons above the areas you have access to edit.
-Click the edit button.
 If your page has multiple edit regions (i.e. a highlight box), there will be multiple edit buttons.
+Click the edit button directly above the area you want to edit.
 Note: Clicking the edit button will "check out" the page meaning that no one else can edit it while you are working on it.

-To access the folders within your site, hover the mouse over Content in the top blue toolbar and then click pages.
-This will allow you to see all of the folders within your site.
+If you are already logged in to OU Campus, you can navigate to different pages via the folders within your site.
+Hover the mouse over Content in the top blue toolbar and then click Pages.
+This will take you to the folder view of your site.
 Once you are in this view, you can navigate through directories of the website.

 Please note: Avoid navigating to the directories which you do not have permission to edit (such as the home directory (little house button) -- the main website directory).
-If you do so, you will have to navigate back your page via the "All Rights Reserved" pathway.
+If you do so, you will have to navigate back your page via the Direct Edit instructions above.

 Editing a Page

-The WYSIWYG (What-You-See-Is-What-You-Get) Editor contains the basic editing functions such as those found in Microsoft Word.
+The WYSIWYG (What-You-See-Is-What-You-Get) Editor contains the basic editing functions such as those found in a program like Microsoft Word.
 See this Omniupdate documentation for an in-depth guide to the toolbar functions.

 Once you have completed your edits, click the Save button to return to the page preview screen.

-Every time a page is published, OU Campus catalogues the version of the page.
+Every time a page is published, OU Campus catalogs that version of the page.
 Users may access the list of all previous versions.

-If you wish to restore a page to a previous version, click the Review icon from the page you want to restore and click Versions.
-You must first "check out" the page in order to do this.
+If you wish to restore a page to a previous version, make sure the page is checked out to you, and click on the Versions tab.

 When viewing past versions, you can compare the version of the page to the live version with the Compare > Page dropdown.
 After deciding which version you'd like to revert back to, simply click the version icon that says Revert.